machineghost/BackSupport/README.md

 **extend2**

 One of the most frustrating things about Backbone is how it simulates classical inheritance when extending class methods, but not when extending class properties.
-Thus, if your "A" View defined as "events" property, and then your "B" sub-class of A also defines an "events" property, B will lose all of A's events.  extend2 (which is available as a static method of every BackSupport class) allows properties like "events" to be extended rather than overwritten.
+Thus, if your "A" View defined an "events" property, and then your "B" sub-class of A also defines an "events" property, B will lose all of A's events.  extend2 (which is available as a static method of every BackSupport class) allows properties like "events" to be extended rather than overwritten.
 However, it is important to note that if A and B both define a "click .foo" event, A's event will still be lost even with extend2.  extend2 simply performs an _.extend (instead of a pure replacement).
 You can use extend2 the same way you would normally use extend, ie.: